Accelerated Masters Program in Psychology | Department of Psychological Science | The University of Vermont(title)

 Comprehensive Examination

 For the thesis-based option, a written thesis proposal and an oral examination serves as the comprehensive examination.
 For the exam-based option, a written examination based on coursework serves as the comprehensive examination.
-The Comprehensive Examination requirement should be completed by the end of the first semester following completion of the bachelor’s degree.
+The Comprehensive Examination requirement should be completed by the end of the first semester of the second year in the program.

 Requirements for Advancement to Candidacy for the Degree of Master of Arts